aayush-bhardwaj/FlashCard/React/README.md

 and,
 included them in our render() function.

-NOTE: the ReactDom.render() has to return only one parent element, So we have enclosed all our code within a <div> tag.
+NOTE: the ReactDom.render() has to return only one parent element, So we have enclosed all our code within a 'div' tag.

 Your node server and webpack are already running , So , go to your browser .

 ![part3](https://cloud.githubusercontent.com/assets/10152651/22050918/fcb91816-dd64-11e6-9870-ba28c486e656.png)

-Cool!
+## ReactJS/Redux, NodeJs and ElasticSearch - 7 - Adding Component To create FlashCards.